HawDevelopment/Ro-Lib/docs/Api.md

 * State
 * Strategy

 All patterns are classes.
-When calling a method you should use `:` instead use `.`
+When calling a method you should use `.` instead of `:`

 ``` lua
 -- DONT